ALA-Showcase/ALA-Showcase.github.io/README.md

 ### Images
 Images are located in the [`assets`](assets/images) folder, organized by page.

 To make the website load faster on mobile, make sure to compress images.
-Either `.webp` or `.jpg` is good.
+I recommend `.webp`, which can be exported from [Photopea](https://photopea.com).

-I kept the original images in `hires` subfolders in case they're needed later.
+Keep the original images in `hires` subfolders in case they're needed later.